Serving the greater Auckland Area since 1988

 If this is you, the first and most important bit of advice I have is: whatever you do (and whatever the real estate agent says), do not sign a sale and purchase agreement which is conditional on you getting one!
 This is because they can be next to impossible to obtain in some circumstances.

 Once you apply for a CCC, you set in motion a train which cannot easily be stopped or derailed.
 Council is extremely limited in how they can respond - basically they can issue you the CCC, if they feel confident that they have "reasonable grounds" for doing so.
-If they cannot tick that box, up until relatively recently they would "automatically" issue you with a "Notice to Fix" which lists the areas of non compliance with the building code.
-This is generally very scary.
-I am reliably informed that as of November 2013 in Auckland at least, the Council is more likely to use third option - a "Section 95A letter"
+If they cannot tick that box, they used to almost "automatically" issue you with a "Notice to Fix" This lists the areas of non compliance with the building code and is generally very scary.
+Since late 2013 in Auckland at least, the Council has been more likely to use third option - a "Section 95A letter"

 This section of the Building Act is worth quoting in full, as it is so